avarp/nolla/README.md

 ```
 nolla
 ├── Controller                  place for controllers
 │   ├── AbstractController.php  basic class for building controllers
 │   ├── Footer.php              controller displaying footer
 │   ├── Header.php              controller displaying header
 │   └── Page.php                front controller returning the HTML page
 ├── Model                       place for your models
 ├── System                      place where system things are
 │   ├── configs                 place for YAML configs for your app
 │   │   └── aliases.yaml        short names for globally used classes
-│   ├── App.php   the main class of app.
-It describes routing, error handlers and middleware
+│   ├── App.php                 the main class of app
 │   └── helpers.php             you can put any useful function here
 ├── view                        place for views
 │   ├── 404.php                 example of the 404 page
 │   ├── footer.php              example of the footer
 │   ├── header.php              example of the header
 │   └── home.php                example of the homepage
-├── .gitignore
+├── .gitignore                  -
-├── .htaccess
+├── .htaccess                   -
-├── LICENSE
+├── LICENSE                     -
 ├── README.md                   file you're reading right now
 ├── composer.json               dependencies of the project.
 You can edit it.
 ├── composer.lock               Composer's lock-file.
 You should not edit it, but should commit it.
 └── index.php                   the entry point

 ```

 With this structure you already able to build your web app with: